dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0501.md

 CL-USER> (plot #'(lambda (x) (* 2 x)) 0 10 1) ** **** ****** ******** ********** ************ ************** **************** ****************** ******************** NIL

 The other important use of LAMBDA expressions is in making closures, functions that capture part of the environment where they're created.
 You used closures a bit in Chapter 3, but the details of how closures work and what they're used for is really more about how variables work than functions, so I'll save that discussion for the next chapter.

-* * *

-1Despite the importance of functions in Common Lisp, it isn't really accurate to describe it as a functional language.
-It's true some of Common Lisp's features, such as its list manipulation functions, are designed to be used in a body-form* style and that Lisp has a prominent place in the history of functional programming--McCarthy introduced many ideas that are now considered important in functional programming--but Common Lisp was intentionally designed to support many different styles of programming.
-In the Lisp family, Scheme is the nearest thing to a "pure" functional language, and even it has several features that disqualify it from absolute purity compared to languages such as Haskell and ML.

-2Well, almost any symbol.
-It's undefined what happens if you use any of the names defined in the language standard as a name for one of your own functions.
-However, as you'll see in Chapter 21, the Lisp package system allows you to create names in different namespaces, so this isn't really an issue.

-3Parameter lists are sometimes also called lambda lists because of the historical relationship between Lisp's notion of functions and the lambda calculus.

-4For example, the following:

-(documentation 'foo 'function)

-returns the documentation string for the function foo.
-Note, however, that documentation strings are intended for human consumption, not programmatic access.
-A Lisp implementation isn't required to store them and is allowed to discard them at any time, so portable programs shouldn't depend on their presence.
-In some implementations an implementation-defined variable needs to be set before it will store documentation strings.

-5In languages that don't support optional parameters directly, programmers typically find ways to simulate them.
-One technique is to use distinguished "no-value" values that the caller can pass to indicate they want the default value of a given parameter.
-In C, for example, it's common to use NULL as such a distinguished value.
-However, such a protocol between the function and its callers is ad hoc--in some functions or for some arguments NULL may be the distinguished value while in other functions or for other arguments the magic value may be -1 or some #defined constant.

-6The constant CALL-ARGUMENTS-LIMIT tells you the implementation-specific value.

-7Four standard functions take both &optional and &key arguments--READ-FROM-STRING, PARSE-NAMESTRING, WRITE-LINE, and WRITE-STRING.
-They were left that way during standardization for backward compatibility with earlier Lisp dialects.
-READ-FROM-STRING tends to be the one that catches new Lisp programmers most frequently--a call such as (read-from-string s :start 10) seems to ignore the :start keyword argument, reading from index 0 instead of 10.
-That's because READ-FROM-STRING also has two &optional parameters that swallowed up the arguments :start and 10.

-8Another macro, RETURN, doesn't require a name.
-However, you can't use it instead of RETURN-FROM to avoid having to specify the function name; it's syntactic sugar for returning from a block named NIL.
-I'll cover it, along with the details of BLOCK and RETURN-FROM, in Chapter 20.

-9Lisp, of course, isn't the only language to treat functions as data.
-C uses function pointers, Perl uses subroutine references, Python uses a scheme similar to Lisp, and C# introduces delegates, essentially typed function pointers, as an improvement over Java's rather clunky reflection and anonymous class mechanisms.

-10The exact printed representation of a function object will differ from implementation to implementation.

-11The best way to think of FUNCTION is as a special kind of quotation.
-QUOTEing a symbol prevents it from being evaluated at all, resulting in the symbol itself rather than the value of the variable named by that symbol.
-FUNCTION also circumvents the normal evaluation rule but, instead of preventing the symbol from being evaluated at all, causes it to be evaluated as the name of a function, just the way it would if it were used as the function name in a function call expression.

-12There's actually a third, the special operator MULTIPLE-VALUE-CALL, but I'll save that for when I discuss expressions that return multiple values in Chapter 20.

-13In Common Lisp it's also possible to use a LAMBDA expression as an argument to FUNCALL (or some other function that takes a function argument such as SORT or MAPCAR) with no #' before it, like this:

-(funcall (lambda (x y) (+ x y)) 2 3)

-This is legal and is equivalent to the version with the #' but for a tricky reason.
-Historically LAMBDA expressions by themselves weren't expressions that could be evaluated.
-That is LAMBDA wasn't the name of a function, macro, or special operator.
-Rather, a list starting with the symbol LAMBDA was a special syntactic construct that Lisp recognized as a kind of function name.

-But if that were still true, then (funcall (lambda (...) ...)) would be illegal because FUNCALL is a function and the normal evaluation rule for a function call would require that the LAMBDA expression be evaluated.
-However, late in the ANSI standardization process, in order to make it possible to implement ISLISP, another Lisp dialect being standardized at the same time, strictly as a user-level compatibility layer on top of Common Lisp, a LAMBDA macro was defined that expands into a call to FUNCTION wrapped around the LAMBDA expression.
-In other words, the following LAMBDA expression:

-(lambda () 42)

-exands into the following when it occurs in a context where it evaluated:

-(function (lambda () 42)) ; or #'(lambda () 42)

-This makes its use in a value position, such as an argument to FUNCALL, legal.
-In other words, it's pure syntactic sugar.
-Most folks either always use #' before LAMBDA expressions in value positions or never do.
-In this book, I always use #'.